sphinx-gallery/sphinx-gallery/doc/getting_started.rst

 This will start the build of your complete documentation.
-Both the Sphinx-Gallery output files described above and the Sphinx output HTML (or another output format depending on the `Sphinx 'builder'
+Both the Sphinx-Gallery output files described above and the Sphinx built HTML documentation (or another output format depending on the `Sphinx 'builder'
 <https://www.sphinx-doc.org/en/master/man/sphinx-build.html>`_ selected) will
 be generated.
 Once a build is completed, all the outputs from your examples